katcipis/sicp/README.md

-The confusion comes from the fact that when the code is evaluated it will be done so in a order, and that order is important to get the right result, but this is a property of a correctly implemented evalutor, it is even hard to understand how it could not be done so, if it does not evaluate on order, what will be the value that will be added with "z" ?
+The confusion comes from the fact that when the code is evaluated it will be done so in a order, and that order is important to get the right result, but this is a property of a correctly implemented evaluator, it is even hard to understand how it could not be done so, if it does not evaluate on order, what will be the value that will be added with "z" ?
 The order of operations is coupled in the function definition, it makes no sense to think about it changing the order without thinking on directly changing the code and its meaning.
 In this sense the code is completely decoupled